top of page

 Working through the tastings we got to Eagle Rare, which we can now buy back home for £38 in our local supermarket or online.
 It is 10 years old, dry and smooth, bottled at 90 proof/45% ABV.

 Our favourite was Colonel E.H.
 Taylor, aged in warehouse C and bottled in bond, which we have recently found online in the UK for £100.
 At 50% abv we found it heavy on the caramel and apples, like a tarte tatin on the nose, with vanilla ice cream on the finish.
-We've bagged one for sale in the UK to add to our collection and the perfect Father's Day treat for my husband.
+We bagged one for sale in the UK to add to our collection and it was the perfect Father's Day treat for my husband.

 a hand holds a plastic tasting cup filled with buffalo trace bourbon